roryp/Cloud-Native/website/blog/2022-09-15/JavaCosmosRP.md

 ### 1. Setup your environmental variables

-First we need to setup some environment variables for the names and location of the resources you'll create.
+First, we need to set up some environment variables for the names and location of the resources you'll create.
 Use the following commands, replacing the <value> placeholders with values of your choosing.
 For the LOCATION variable, use one of the values produced by the ```az functionapp list-consumption-locations``` command.

 ```bash
 RESOURCE_GROUP=<value>